ZcashFoundation/GrantProposals-2018Q2/README.md

 **Budget and justification**

 How much money do you need, and how will you spend it (e.g., compensation for your effort, specific equipment, specific external services)?
+Specify a total in USD, and its breakup into 1-6 budget items with their rationale.
+Multiple alternatives, with different scope and cost, can be provided.

 We expect a typical project to require approximately 3 pages to adequately discuss the above.